 The Lord is for me; I will not fear; What can man do to me?

-One of the things that we learn playing on a team is what we can expect from each other during the games.
+One of the things that we learn playing on a team is what we can expect from each other.
 For example, we may expect each other to make a certain pass or shot.
 First, coaches will teach each athlete how to run a specific play.
 Then the player will practice doing that play.
 We don’t expect each other to do things they don’t know how to do or haven’t practiced.
 Knowing this builds trust with each other.
 By reading the Bible, a Christian learns what he can expect from God.
 Trust should be increasing by learning what God is like so that tough times are no longer feared.
 How do you face trouble knowing the Lord is on your side?

 2 Corinthians 6:1-13